michtrofimov/DAIseg/README.md

 There are two possible options to estimate parameters: use only __one__ observable sample
-> python dai.seg.py --EM yes --EM_times one --HMM_par par.file.txt --o output.tracts.txt
+> python dai.seg.py --EM yes --EM_est --HMM_par par.file.txt --o output.tracts.txt

-to obtain estimations only for one sample
+to obtain estimations only for coalescent times

-or use   __--EM all__ observable samples
+or use   __--EM_est all__ observable samples

-> python dai.seg.py --EM yes --EM_times all --HMM_par par.file.txt --o output.tracts.txt
+> python dai.seg.py --EM yes --EM_est all --HMM_par par.file.txt --o output.tracts.txt

-to make estimations of coalescent times for all samples.
+to make estimations of coalescent times, split times and admixture proportion.